-Now am going to show you how you can not only get more USB ports for all your devices but also how you can connect to your devices from any remote location around the globe or even share your devices with others.
+There is a way not only to get more USB ports for all your devices but also a way to connect to your devices from any remote location around the globe or even share your devices with others.

-The first thing you need is a USB Hub.
-How it works is that you plug the hub into your computer’s port and then connect as many devices as possible to the hub.
+The first thing you need is a network USB hub.
+How it works is that you plug the network attached USB hub into your computer’s port and then connect as many devices as possible to the hub.
 You can even connect another hub to an already plugged USB hub thereby making the chain of USB devices sharing that same port even longer.
-The bad news here is that you end up creating a web of USB cables that sometimes take most of your workspace.
+The bad news here is that you end up creating a web of USB cables that sometimes take most of your work space.

-This is where FlexiHub comes in with the magic that will allow you share the USB hub over IP.
+This is where FlexiHub comes in with the magic that will allow you access remote USB hub over the network.
 This software solution brings the devices plugged into the USB hub to your location via Network (LAN/WAN/Internet).